Tapered Golf Shaft

 |Advertisement from The Golfing Annual 1893-94, Vol. 7, Ed. by David Duncan|

 The hickory shafts taper from 3/4" at the grip end down to about 1/2" and range in length from 34" (putter) to 44" (play club).
-The following concepts could also be applied to make any tapered dowel.
-Some uses for tapered dowels include:
+The following concepts on club shaft making could also be applied to make other types of tapered dowels such as:

 - Windsor chair spindles